tiri18b/Tiran-Tech/README.md

-# Yehuda Benisti - IT Portfolio
+# Tiran Benisti - IT Portfolio

 ## About Me
 IT Specialist focused on System Administration, Networking, SQL and Automation.